Include MATLAB code in models that generate embeddable C code

 In addition to language restrictions, the MATLAB Function block supports a subset of the functions available in MATLAB.
 A list of supported functions is given in Functions and Objects Supported for C and C++ Code Generation — Alphabetical List.
 These functions include functions in common categories, such as:

-Arithmetic operators like plus, minus, and power.
+power.
 For more information, see Array vs. Matrix Operations.

 See Functions and Objects Supported for C and C++ Code Generation — Category List for a complete list of function categories.